alronz/b2c-database-selection/Neo4j/Examples/tpch.md

 ![image](https://s3.amazonaws.com/b2cbucket/tpcHNeo4j.png)

 Although we have 8 entities in the TPCH data model, we have created only 7 node's labels (Supplier,Customer,Order,Nation,Region,Lineitem, and Part) since the Partsupp entity is replaced by a relationship.
 We have created 6 relationship's types (Contains, Created_By, From, Located_in, Has_details and Supplied_By) that represents all the relationships between the different entities in the TPCH model.
-The Has_details relationship type is the one replacing the Partsupp entity in the TPCH model and we store inside the relationship the availqty and the supplycost values that comes from the Partsupp entity.
+The Has_details relationship type is the relationship that replaces the Partsupp entity in the TPCH model and we store inside the relationship the availqty and the supplycost values that comes from the Partsupp entity.

 Now after defining the Node's labels and relationship's types, we create the actual nodes and relationships and load them with data using a small set of data generated using the TPCH DBGEN tool as explained previously.
 We store the data as CSV files inside the data folder, then we iterate through the files line by line and create the corresponding nodes and relationships.
 To see the complete code, please have a look at the [TPCHModel.java](https://github.com/alronz/B2C-Database-Selection-Implementations/blob/master/Neo4j/Neo4jTPCHQueries/src/main/java/org/neo4j/tpcH/TPCHModel.java) file.